realA10001986/Time-Circuits-Display/README.md

 |:--:|
 | Click to watch the video |

 The speedo display shown in this video is based on a fairly well-designed stand-alone replica purchased on ebay.
 I removed the Arduino Uno inside and wired the LED segments to an Adafruit i2c backpack (from the Adafruit 878 product).
-The strange look of the speedo's LEDs in the video is due to camera limitations in combination with the layer of semi-clear plastic covering the LED display to make it like the originally used Stanley Readout displays plus the originally used diffusers; in real life it looks much better.
+(The switch was made by me, see [here](https://github.com/realA10001986/Time-Circuits-Display/wiki/Time-Circuits-Switch))

 There are two special options in the Speedo Display Type drop-down in the Config Portal: *Ada 1911 (left tube)* and *Ada 878 (left tube)*.
 These two can be used if you connect only one 2-digit-tube to the respective Adafruit i2c backpack, as I did in case of my speedo replica as well as my [Wall Clock](#my-custom-made-time-circuits-wall-clock).